sg-developer-portal/doc-portal-publisher-guide/README.md

 - Markdown, rendered with the [Docsify](https://docsify.js.org) documentation renderer.
 - OpenAPI (also known as Swagger) definitions in JSON or YAML, rendered through the [ReDoc](https://github.com/redocly/redoc) API documentation renderer.

-You will need a TechPass and GitHub account.
-[Get started](get-started) today!

 ## How to publish documentation

 Follow these steps to publish your documentation: